Last Updated on

 Cover the bowl tightly with a lid or cling film and set aside

-Note: if you want, you can change the residue water on top of the cornmeal everyday for 7 days but I recommend you only change it the first day and leave the cornmeal to ferment till you are ready to use
+Note: if you want, you can change the residue water on top of the soaked cornmeal every day for 7 days but I recommend you only change it the first day and leave the cornmeal to ferment till you are ready to use.
+This will enhance the sour taste of the pap

 If you have a bigger bowl, turn the mixture into it and add about 2-4 cups of water and stir again to combine

-Pour the cornmeal to the sieve a little at a time, using your hand, stir the mixture to enable it pass through the sieve conveniently and it also hasten the sieving process.
+Pour the cornmeal to the sieve a little at a time, using your hand, stir the mixture to enable it to pass through the sieve conveniently and it also hastens the sieving process.
 Once you can feel the chaff get dry, use the back of your hand to press it down against the sieve and discard.
-Repeat this process till all the cornmeal is exhausted.
+Repeat this process until all the cornmeal is exhausted.

 Leave the sieved cornmeal to settle at the bottom of the bowl and decant the water or save it to make your akamu.
 It is called omi’dun or omi ogi in Yoruba and it enhances the taste of the pap and it can also be used for medicinal purposes in preparing our local ‘agbo’.